-110.112.
-A traceability/product tracing system should be designed and implemented according to the Principles for Traceability/Products tracing as a tool within a Food Inspection and Certification System (CAC/GL 60-2006), especially to enable the withdrawal of the products, where necessary.
+113. A traceability/product tracing system should be designed and implemented according to the Principles for Traceability/Products tracing as a tool within a Food Inspection and Certification System (CAC/GL 60-2006), especially to enable the withdrawal of the products, where necessary.

-111. Appropriate records of production, processing, packaging and distribution should be kept long enough to facilitate recalls and foodborne illness investigations, if required.
-This period will likely be much longer than the shelf life of the product.

-412.113.
-In the event of a foodborne illness outbreak associated with fresh fruits and vegetables, maintaining appropriate records of production, processing, packaging and distribution may help to identify the source of contamination in the food chain and facilitate product recalls.

-113.114.
-Detailed records should be kept that link each supplier of the product with the immediate subsequent recipient of each product throughout the food chain.
-The information needed to link each supplier should include, if available, and as appropriate to the point in the food chain, the grower name, address and phone number; the packer name, address, and phone number, date harvested, date packed, date released, type of product (e.g. fruit or vegetable name and/or variety name, etc.) including brand name, lot identification and number of lots, and transporter.

-114. Operators such as growers or , in cases where contract harvesters are used, they should keep current all relevant information on agricultural activities such as information concerning each lot, sprays used, date harvested, grower contact information, harvest practices and water quality, if water used in harvesting.
+- 114. Appropriate records of production, processing, packaging and distribution should be kept long enough to facilitate recalls and foodborne illness investigations, if required.
+This period will likely be much longer than the shelf life of the product. - 115.In the event of a foodborne illness outbreak associated with fresh fruits and vegetables, maintaining appropriate records of production, processing, packaging and distribution may help to identify the source of contamination in the food chain and facilitate product recalls. - 116.Detailed records should be kept that link each supplier of the product with the immediate subsequent recipient of each product throughout the food chain.
+The information needed to link each supplier should include, if available, the packer name, address, and phone number, date packed, date released, type of product (e.g. fruit or vegetable name and/or variety name, etc.) including brand name, lot identification and number of lots, and transporter. - 117.
+Operators such as growers or , in cases where contract harvesters are used, they should keep current all relevant information on agricultural activities such as information concerning each lot, sprays used, date harvested, grower contact information, harvest practices and water quality, if water used in harvesting.